Aral-Sarrafi/Behavioral_Cloning_In_Keras/README.md

 Figures below shows a few examples of the collected data.

 # 2. Data distribution correction
 I deep learning applicatins having a good understanding of the statistics of the training data can be useful to train a efficient model.
-Figure below shows the histogram of the distribution of the **steering angles**
+Figure below shows the histogram of the distribution of the **steering angles**.

+![alt text][image1]

 As it is clear the steering angles are concentrated to value **zero** because most parts of the track are straigh.
 Using this data set to train the model will result to a model which is highly biased to **zero** steering angles, in other words the model will be more accurate in predicting **zero** steering angles, and it will be facing difficulties while predicting the steering angles while entering the turns.
 In order to overcome this draw back I excluded some of the data points associated with the zero steering angle.
 I excluded half of the data points with zero steering angle randomly.
 The distribution of the new data set is as shown in figure below.

+![alt text][image2]

 Using this data distribution the model will be less biased towards **zero steering angles**